Posted on

 Also, car accidents happen all the time.
 The commonplace nature of the claim can make for a shorter timeline because it is a smoother process.

 Auto accident lawyers are well-situated to stand up to aggressive and stalling car insurance companies so you get the maximum value of your case as quickly as possible.
-Note that if your California car accident case does settle and you sign a release, the insurer will typically pay you within 30 days.
+If your case does settle and you sign a release, the insurer will typically pay you within 30 days.

 - the parties’ willingness to compromise, and